aguinea1/CPP00/README.md

   Command-line phonebook where users can `ADD`, `SEARCH`, and `EXIT`.
 Practice with arrays, formatting output, and class management.

 - **ex02 – Account**
   Simulates a banking system with static attributes tracking all accounts.
 Demonstrates constructors, destructors, and encapsulation.
-The goal is to recreate the Account.cpp file, wich has been "eliminated".
+The goal is to recreate the Account.cpp file, which has been "eliminated".

 ---